Long-term economic opportunities

 - $3.8 billion in Southern New South Wales

 - $4.6 billion in Victoria

-The reports contain an economic profile for each region, including current freight movements and local sectors that have grown consistently in recent years.
+Each of the regional reports contain an economic profile for the area, including current freight movements and local sectors that have grown consistently in recent years.

 Investment opportunities now and down the track

 In conversations with locals, this study found short, medium and long-term opportunities for investments in industries such as logistics, food and fibre processing, other forms of transport, defence and manufacturing.
 It’s promising to see some of these already in train.